Triple-GGG/Homepage/books/KotlinAction/notes.md

     - *Reliability* -- The compiler verifies the correctness of the program, so there are fewer chances for craches at runtime.
     - *Maintainability* -- Working with unfamiliar code is easier because you can see what kind of objects the code is working with.
 (Very useful when reading code written by other guys)
     - *Tool support* -- Static typing enables reliable refactorings, precise code completion, and other IDE features.

+- Functional and object-oriented
+- Free and o

+## The Philosophy of Kotlin

+- Pragmatic
+- Concise
+- Safe
+- Interoperability